ajscholl/mqs/Readme.md

 This will start a new instance listening on port 7843 (default port, you currently can't change this) accepting requests up to 1MiB in size.
 Between 5 and 25 connections to the database will be kept open at all times.
+It will also already setup our database schema - mqs runs database migrations automatically on startup by default.

 **Keep in mind that there is no authentication at all in the current version of mqs, so you maybe don't want to expose the post mqs listens on to the internet!**